Zijia-Cheng/DrawBZ/README.md

 # DrawBZ
 Welcome to use this small program for drawing three dimensional Bulk and surface Brillouin Zones.

 Directly download the jupyter notebook and use it!
+Require numpy and matplotlib

 Class: BZ